isotopp/isotopp.github.io/_posts/2021-10-27-metaverse-en.md

 ## Fortnite

 Fortnite originally was a Battle Royale game, but is now also a platform that can host events.
 You can also buy skins for your characters or items, often in a partnership with other IP, for example Marvel/DC super heroes.
-People gave concerts in there, or hosted other events.
+People gave concerts in there, or hosting other events.
 Epic likes to do this, openly, because it establishes Fortnite with people who are not originally interested in Battle Royale or part of gaming culture.

 Epic Games also makes the Unreal Engine, and the associated pipelines for creating and editing in-game assets, hosts a market to sell these things, and is building a living infrastructure to produce games, and market them.